CUSTOM WESTERN SADDLE TREE

 A good saddle starts with a custom western saddle tree.

-Western saddle trees have no standard of sizing, each manufacturer produces mostly one size, some a few sizes, very few any more than that.
+Western saddle trees have no standard of sizing; each manufacturer produces mostly one size, some a few sizes, and very few more than that.
 There is no good system for horse owners to quantify and communicate to western saddle tree makers the shape of their horse’s backs.
-There are common sizes that fit a lot of horses, and those are the western saddle trees for sale in most of the mainstream industry supplies.
-We are breeding and cross-breeding horse breeds from around the world as well as crossing carts and workhorses with our riding horses, so the demand for odd shapes and sizes of saddles has increased.
-In the general horse population, we have seen our horses get wider and shorter through the back in recent years.
-Some say our colder weather encourages our horses to get thicker, we are probably feeding our horses better as well.
+There are standard sizes that fit a lot of horses, and those are the western saddle trees for sale in most mainstream industry supplies.
+Going from store to store you will most likely see the same shape of trees in different-looking saddles.
+We are breeding and cross-breeding horses from around the world with our riding horses, so the demand for odd shapes and sizes of saddles has increased.
+In the general horse population, we have seen our horses get generally wider and shorter through the back in recent years.
+Some say our colder weather encourages our horses to get thicker; we are probably feeding our horses better as well.

-The majority of production saddle manufacturers offer a single tree that will fit all horses.
-Some manufacturers offer Semi, QH, and full QH sizes, but none of these sizes are interchangeable between makers.
-Some companies sell trees in different gullet widths, assuming that changing the width in one small area will solve all fit issues.
-Many vendors will offer one or two larger tree sizes and shim them to fit, hoping that the extra padding will go unnoticed.
-Some people construct trees for various breeds, believing that all that breeds have backs that are similar.
-Some people take the advice that someone had a horse that looked just like yours and that this saddle worked well, even though the manufacturer has changed the tree shape many times over the years.
-There is always the person that has the magic saddle that fits everything they put it on.
+Most production saddle manufacturers offer a single tree that will fit all horses.
+Some manufacturers offer Semi, QH, and full QH sizes, but none are interchangeable between makers.
+Some companies sell trees in different gullet widths, proposing that changing the width in one area will solve all saddles fit issues.
+Many vendors will offer a larger tree and pad up to fit every horse, hoping that all that extra padding will go unnoticed.
+Some people construct trees for various breeds, believing all horses of said breeds have similar backs.
+Some people take the advice of a person they look up to that had a horse that looked just like yours and that this saddle perfectly, even though the manufacturer has changed the tree shape three times in the past year.
+There is always the person with the magic saddle that fits everything they put it on.
 Then there’s the custom tree maker that can make a tree to fit from a photo.
-Some say it is not complicated some say it is very complicated.
-Some make-up imaginary issues that will cripple your horse for life if you don’t correct the issue right away.
-With the bewildering array of saddle fit solutions on offer, it is no wonder people pull their hair out when trying to find a saddle to fit,
+Some say fitting a saddle is not complicated, and some say it is very complicated.
+Some makeup issues that supposedly will cripple your horse for life if you don’t correct the issue with their saddle.
+There are treeless saddles that will conform to any back.
+The flexible tree saddles that will bend to conform to any back.
+There is a bewildering array of saddle fit solutions on offer, it is no wonder people pull their hair out when trying to find a saddle to fit,

-The first thing we do is measure your horse’s back using our 3D back profiling system, which provides us with angle measurements every 2 inches in the saddle fit area, the rock, the saddle fit area length, and whither length.
-This gives us the twist of the tree for a western saddle tree.
+The first thing we do is measure your horse’s back using our Easy Saddle Fit System, which provides us with angle measurements every 2 inches in the saddle fit area, up to 5 rock curves, saddle length gullet width, and whither length.

 Measuring is the missing puzzle piece in saddle fit.

-Photo at right, looking at the underside of a bare tree from the front down the at the bars, gullet and channel.
+The photo at right shows the underside of a bare tree from the front down the bars, gullet and channel.
 The bar angle changes from a narrower angle in the front to a flatter angle in the rear.
 The angle gradually changes, following the rock or curve of your horse’s back to give us the twist of the tree.
-Getting the twist of the tree to match your horse’s back all along the back is the key to distributing weight evenly and a comfortable fitting saddle.
+Getting the tree twist to match your horse’s back all along the back is the key to evenly distributing weight and a comfortable fitting saddle.

-Being able to quantify and communicate this info when looking at your existing western saddle, looking for a new saddle, or looking a how your horse has changed over time is the missing puzzle piece.
+The missing part of the puzzle for horse owners was quantifying and communicating this information when looking at their existing western saddle, looking for a new saddle, or looking at how their horse has changed over time.

 What will affect saddle tree fit?

-Generally speaking, it is the total surface area of the bars that actually make contact with the horse’s back (the longissimus muscles).
-The weight of the rider must be balanced in the middle of the saddle to distribute their weight evenly.
+Generally speaking, the total surface area of the bars needs to make contact with the horse’s back (the longissimus muscles).
+The rider’s weight must be balanced in the middle of the saddle to distribute their weight evenly.
 Below is a further breakdown of the details:

 Western Saddle tree pressure

-The longer, wider and more balanced the rider is over the middle of the bars the lower the PSI (pounds per square inch).
+The longer and wider the bars are, and the more balanced the rider is over the middle of the bars, the lower and more equally distributed the PSI (pounds per square inch).